TLabAltoh/tlab-sharescreen-server-win/README.md

 https://user-images.githubusercontent.com/121733943/210379773-9e220d96-fe25-4258-beb5-8a860fe689fd.mp4

-Even when running on mobile, it works as follows.

 This is an asset, and users can use it freely.
 However, the downloaded project has a build configuration for Android, so if you want to build for another platform, please change the appropriate settings.